-Once the board is powered, the green status LED will be lit, and Atmel Studio/Microchip MPLAB® X IDE will autodetect which boards are connected.
-Atmel Studio/Microchip MPLAB® X IDE will present relevant information like data sheets and board documentation.
-The ATtiny1627 device on the ATtiny1627 Curiosity Nano Board is programmed and debugged by the on-board debugger and, therefore, no external programmer or debugger tool is required.
+Once the board is powered, the green status LED will be lit, both MPLAB® X IDE and Atmel Studio 7 will auto-detect which boards are connected.
+The Kit Window in MPLAB® X IDE and Atmel Studio 7 will present relevant information like data sheets and board documentation.
+The AVR128DA48 device on the AVR128DA48 Curiosity Nano board is programmed and debugged by the on-board debugger and, therefore, no external programmer or debugger tool is required.

-Tip: The Kit Window can be opened in MPLAB X IDE through the menu bar Window > Kit Window.
+Tip: The Kit Window can be opened in MPLAB® X IDE through the menu bar Window > Kit Window.